dhruvsol/NanoBlock-example/README.md

    ```

 2. **Specify a network interface (default: bond0):**

    ```bash
    cargo run --release -- --iface eth0
    ```

+   ⚠️ **Make sure you're not using the same interface you're connected through for remote access!**

 ### What happens when you run it